 Veterinary advice should be sought before applying any treatment or vaccine.

-Acorn Poisoning
+Oak Poisoning

 Acorns, young buds, twigs and leaves from oak trees (Quercus spp) are toxic to goats if ingested in sufficient quantities.
 They contain polyphenolic complexes known as hydrolyzable tannins, specifically gallotannins, which are toxic to goats.
 When large amounts of tannins are present in the goat's system, they negatively interact with the levels of protein in their body, causing damage to their gastrointestinal system, renal functioning and less frequently, liver.